cronvel/kung-fig/doc/KFG.md

 <a name="ref.comments"></a>
-### Comments
+## Comments

-KFG supports single line comments, introduced by the hash char `#`.
+KFG supports single line comments, introduced by the hash sign `#`.

 A comment **MUST** be on its own line: it cannot be placed after any content, or it would be parsed as part of that content.

 A comment can be indented, and can even lie at a nonsensical depth.

-So a comment is basically some indentations, followed by a hash char `#`, followed by anything until the end of the line.
+So a comment is basically some indentations, followed by a hash sign `#`, followed by anything until the end of the line.

 The whole line will be ignored, so any chars are accepted, even non-printable/controle chars (except, of course, the newline char).